Renita1206/CS202/Questions.md

 -   Delete a node from Binary Search Tree and reconstruct the tree after deletion

 ## Week 9
+ -  Write a program to insert a mobile number along with name into a hash table.
+Add functions to delete, search and display.
+    Handle collision using seperate chaining and linear probing.

+## Week 10
 -   Check connectivity of a graph using DFS and compute components
 -   Traverse graph using BFS, use queue

-## Week 10